0x1628/DragPaper/README.md

 - account.username: When use dragpaper-web, the server need you do a login, set your login username here.
 - account.password: Set your login password here.
 Need MD5 encrypted.
 - dropbox.email: Your dropbox account email address.
 - dropbox.folder: The folder id where you want save the clip result.
-You can get it easily from url like `https://paper.dropbox.com/folder/show/${FOLDER_NAME}-${FOLDER_ID}`
+You can get it easily from URL like `https://paper.dropbox.com/folder/show/${FOLDER_NAME}-${FOLDER_ID}`

 #### Start server